Suspect tries to jump out of moving patrol car

 “He was secure in the front seat with his cuffs on,” she said.

-When the deputy was turning the vehicle from Ocoee Apopka Road onto State Road 429 he reported hearing the seatbelt next to him come undone and the suspect began opening the passenger side door.
-The deputy said he slammed his breaks and stopped his vehicle in the middle of the roadway, grabbing Breeze by the shirt to try to prevent him from getting out.
+When the deputy was turning the vehicle from Ocoee-Apopka Road onto State Road 429 he reported hearing the seatbelt next to him come undone and the suspect began opening the passenger side door.
+The deputy said he slammed his brakes and stopped his vehicle in the middle of the roadway, grabbing Breese by the shirt to try to prevent him from getting out.

-According to the report Breeze continued to pull away as the deputy called for back-up, and he eventually was able to stretch out of the car with the deputy still clinging to his shirt.
+According to the report, Breese continued to pull away as the deputy called for back-up, and he eventually was able to stretch out of the car with the deputy still clinging to his shirt.
 The deputy reported that he was eventually pulled out of the driver’s seat and head-first into the roadway as he tried to cling to the shirt.

-The report said Breeze fled with the deputy pursuing close behind.
+The report said Breese fled with the deputy pursuing close behind.
 Two bystanders then stopped to help and the deputy was able to catch Breeze.

 As for the front seat arrest policy in those unmarked cars, Tejada-Monforte said the incident could spur a conversation on that.